NeoDrew/NeoDrew/README.md

-## Hey, I'm Drew 👋
+## Hi, I'm Drew 👋

-I'm an aspiring software engineer, problem solver, and AI enthusiast.
+I'm a software engineer with a great interest in AI.

- 🧑🏻‍🎓 In my penunlimate year at the University of Manchester studing Computer Science, actively seeking new oppitunities, everyday!
+ 🧑🏻‍🎓 In my penunlimate year at the University of Manchester studing Computer Science, actively seeking new oppitunities.

- 💻 Currently looking into Spring Boot, Financial Tech & ML Modeling for Finance.
+ 💻 Currently looking into React, Python, and linear-regression quant models.

  🚀 Next Projects ideas...

- - ML-StockPrediction, Neo (Compiled Prog Lang), Dyad Investing Application...
+ - ML-StockPrediction, Neo (Compiled Prog Lang), Dyad Investing Application, AI-hiring platform...

 <hr> </hr>